 STATE OF NEW YORK

 DIVISION OF TAX APPEALS

 In the Matter of the Petition :

+of :

+JEFFERY PRAG : DETERMINATION DTA NO. 830896

-of RONALD P. BOONE, JR. DTA NO. 830877 for Redetermination of a Deficiency or for Refund of New: York State Personal Income Tax under Article 22 of Tax Law for the Year 2016.
-Petitioner, Ronald P. Boone, Jr., filed a petition for redetermination of a deficiency or for refund of New York State personal income tax under article 22 of the Tax Law for the year 2016.
+for Redetermination of a Deficiency or for Refund of New York State Personal Income Tax under Article 22 of Tax Law for the Year 2020. :

+Petitioner, Jeffery Prag, filed a petition for redetermination of a deficiency or for refund of New York State personal income tax under article 22 of the Tax Law for the year 2020.

 On January 27, 2023, the Division of Tax Appeals issued a notice of intent to dismiss petition to petitioner pursuant to 20 NYCRR 3000.9 (a) (4).
 The Division of Taxation, appearing by Amanda Hiller, Esq.
-(Peter Ostwald, Esq., of counsel), submitted a letter in support of the dismissal.
-Petitioner, appearing pro se, did not submit a response by February 27, 2023, which date began the 90-day period for issuance of this determination.
+(Amy Seidenstock, Esq., of counsel), submitted a letter in support of the dismissal.
+Petitioner, appearing pro se, did not submit a response by February 27, 2023, which date began the 90-day period for the issuance of this determination.
 After due consideration of the documents submitted, Donna M. Gardiner, Acting Supervising Administrative Law Judge, renders the following determination.

+ISSUE

-ISSUE Whether the Division of Tax Appeals lacks jurisdiction over the petition.
-FINDINGS OF FACT - 1.
-Petitioner, Ronald P. Boone, Jr., filed a petition with the Division of Tax Appeals on March 17, 2022. - 2.
-The petition failed to attach a statutory notice or conciliation order. - 3.
-On August 18, 2022, a written request was made by the Division of Tax Appeals to petitioner requesting that he provide a copy of the statutory notice being protested. - 4.
-Petitioner did not provide any statutory notice. - 5.
-On January 27, 2023, the Division of Tax Appeals issued a notice of intent to dismiss petition to petitioner.
-The notice stated, in sum, that the Division of Tax Appeals lacked jurisdiction to review the merits of the petition because it was in improper form. - 6.
-On February 10, 2023, in response to the notice of intent to dismiss petition, the Division of Taxation (Division) submitted a letter stating: - "[t]he Division is in receipt of the Notice of Intent to Dismiss the petition in the above referenced matter.
-As the petition submitted was not in proper form, as required by 20 NYCRR 3000.3 and Tax Law § 2008 because the petitioner neglected to include a copy of the statutory notice or conciliation order issued to petitioner the Division is in agreement with the proposed dismissal." - 7.
-Petitioner did not submit a response to the notice of intent to dismiss petition.
-CONCLUSIONS OF LAW A. The Division of Tax Appeals is a forum of limited jurisdiction (Tax Law § 2008; Matter of Scharff, Tax Appeals Tribunal, October 4, 1990, revd on other grounds sub nom New York State Dept. of Taxation and Fin. v Tax Appeals Trib., 151 Misc 2d 326 [Sup Ct, Albany County 1991, Keniry, J.]).
+Whether the Division of Tax Appeals lacks jurisdiction over the petition.

+FINDINGS OF FACT

+1. Petitioner, Jeffery Prag, filed a petition that was received by the Division of Tax Appeals on March 24, 2022.

+2. The petition failed to attach a statutory notice or conciliation order.

+3. On June 17, 2022, the Division of Tax Appeals made a written request to petitioner for a copy of the statutory notice being protested.

+4. Petitioner did not provide any statutory notice.

+5. On January 27, 2023, the Division of Tax Appeals issued a notice of intent to dismiss petition to petitioner.
+The notice stated, in sum, that the Division of Tax Appeals lacked jurisdiction to review the merits of the petition because it was in improper form.

+6. On February 22, 2023, in response to the notice of intent to dismiss petition, the

+Division of Taxation (Division) submitted a letter stating:

+"[t]he Division is in receipt of the Notice of Intent to Dismiss the petition in the above referenced matter.
+As the petition submitted was not in proper form, as required by 20 NYCRR 3000.3 and Tax Law § 2008 because the petitioner neglected to include a copy of the statutory notice or conciliation order issued to petitioner the Division is in agreement with the proposed dismissal."

+7. Petitioner did not submit a response to the notice of intent to dismiss petition.

+CONCLUSIONS OF LAW

+A. The Division of Tax Appeals is a forum of limited jurisdiction (Tax Law § 2008;

+Matter of Scharff, Tax Appeals Tribunal, October 4, 1990, revd on other grounds sub nom New York State Dept. of Taxation and Fin. v Tax Appeals Trib., 151 Misc 2d 326 [Sup Ct, Albany County 1991, Keniry, J.]).
 Its power to adjudicate disputes is exclusively statutory (id.).
 The Division of Tax Appeals is authorized "[t]o provide a hearing as a matter of right, to any petitioner upon such petitioner's request . . . unless a right to such hearing is specifically provided for, modified or denied by another provision of this chapter" (Tax Law § 2006 [4]).

-All proceedings in the Division of Tax Appeals "shall be commenced by the filing of a petition . . . protesting any written notice of the division of taxation which has advised the petitioner of a tax deficiency, a determination of tax due . . . or any other notice which gives a -3person a right to a hearing" (Tax Law § 2008 [1]).
+All proceedings in the Division of Tax Appeals "shall be commenced by the filing of a petition . . . protesting any written notice of the division of taxation which has advised the petitioner of a tax deficiency, a determination of tax due, a denial of a refund or credit application . . . or any other notice which gives a person a right to a hearing" (Tax Law § 2008 [1]).